Cyber Insurance represents an innovative new risk protection product combining Crisis Response services and Insurance.

 GDPR & Regulatory Penalties

-Cyber Insurance from Butler Evans has been sourced from well known and secure Insurers with expertise in this field of Insurance.
+Cyber Insurance from Butler Evans has been sourced from well known and secure Insurers with established expertise in this field.
 We use a range of insurers in the market to ensure our customers always receive the right product for their needs at the best price available.

 Our Cyber Insurance is modular so any business can select an affordable policy to protect their exposures from Corporates with multi-location networks to SME’s holding a few records of customer’s data.